 It is important to note that weeding is done on an ongoing basis as needed, to make room for newer titles with updated information/formats and when materials that are in poor condition or are not circulating come to our attention.

 PCDL follows the guidelines of our national library organization, the American Library Association.
 The American Library Association supports intellectual freedom and opposes censorship.
 The PCDL Board of Trustees and Staff subscribe to ALA Library Bill of Rights and the Freedom to Read Statements.

 The Freedom to Read Statement

-Gifts are welcome with the understanding that they may not be added to the collection.
+Gifts are welcome with the understanding that they may not always be added to the collection.
 The same criteria used for the selection of all materials will be used in evaluating donations.
+All donations must be clean and gently used.
+No moldy or mildewed books will be accepted.
 Items not chosen for the collection may be placed in the library's book sale.